industrial-data-space/trusted-connector-documentation/docs/_docs/dev_core.md

 ## Prerequisites

-* Java 8 (7 won't work, 9 might need extra tweaking of the build)
+* Java 8 (7 is not supported.
+Support for 9+ is work in progress and will become available soon)
 * Maven (>= 3.5.3 recommended)
 * yarn (>= 1.6.0 recommended)
 * docker (>= 17.05.0 recommended)